epics-modules/ecmc/documentation/knowledgebase.md

 7   | ERROR_EC_LINK_DOWN    | 0x26011 | In runtime | Link is down.
 Could be lost physical connection.
 Ensure that cable is connected.
 See "Lost frames.
 Lost Slaves, ECMC in error state" below.

-## Lost frames.
-Lost Slaves, ECMC in error state
+## Lost frames, lost slaves, ECMC in error state
 ### Issues:
 * EtherCAT frames are lost resulting in ecmc alarm state.
 * Connection to slaves are lost resulting in ecmc alarm state